nttcom/zeek-parser-DHCPv4-COM/README_en.md

 ## Overview

-Zeek-Parser-DHCPv4-COM is a Zeek plug-in that can analyze communication using DHCP4（Dynamic Host Configuration Protocol for IPv4）.
+Zeek-Parser-DHCPv4-COM is a plug-in created by referring to Zeek's original DHCPv4 (Dynamic Host Configuration Protocol for IPv4) plug-in.

 ## Usage